cskimura/PDN/README.md

 PDN
 ===

-create server H/W descriptions form a product name
+create server H/W descriptions from a product name